Native American name controversy: Indian princess

-In some situations, the term "Indian princess" is considered offensive.
+In some situations, the term Indian princess is considered offensive.

-There is also a positive usage among some powwow organizations, colleges, and other Indigenous groups who hold pageants and scholarship competitions, who may use the term "Princess" as a component in the titles they award.
+There is also a positive usage among some powwow organizations, colleges, and other Indigenous groups who hold pageants and scholarship competitions, who may use the term Princess as a component in the titles they award.
 Generally, these events are for recognizing cultural skills and community leadership.
-However, some have called for participants to stop using the term "Princess" for these titles, due to the negative stereotypes and the discomfort the nomenclature can cause when interacting with non-Natives, and to replace the term with "more culturally relevant and accurate nomenclature."
+However, some have called for participants to stop using the term Princess for these titles, due to the negative stereotypes and the discomfort the nomenclature can cause when interacting with non-Natives, and to replace the term with "more culturally relevant and accurate nomenclature".

 Injun

-"Injun" is an originally 17th-century mispronunciation of "Indian", sometimes considered offensive today, used to impersonate and sometimes mock Native Americans' or early settlers' supposed heavily accented English (e.g., "Honest Injun", "Injun time").
+Injun (/ˈɪn.dʒən/ IN-jən) is an originally 17th-century mispronunciation of Indian, sometimes considered offensive today, used to impersonate and sometimes mock Native Americans' or early settlers' supposed heavily accented English (e.g., "Honest Injun", "Injun time").
 The word and related terms have been defined as derogatory by some Indigenous peoples and are not widely used.

-Redskin / Red Indian
+Redskin/Red Indian

-Both Americans and Europeans have historically called Native Americans "Red Indians".
+Both Americans and Europeans have historically called Native Americans Red Indians.
 The term was largely used in the 18th to 20th centuries, partially based on the color metaphors for race which colonists and settlers historically used in North America and Europe, and also to distinguish Native Americans from the Indian people of India.

-The term "Red Indians" was also more specifically used by Europeans to refer to the Beothuk, a people living on Newfoundland who used red ochre in spring to paint not only their bodies, but also their houses, canoes, weapons, household appliances and musical instruments.
+The term Red Indians was also more specifically used by Europeans to refer to the Beothuk, a people living on Newfoundland who used red ochre in spring to paint not only their bodies, but also their houses, canoes, weapons, household appliances and musical instruments.

-The term "Redskins" is now mostly seen, by Native Americans in particular, as pejorative and offensive, as it is the term that was used for body parts used as "proof of kill" when Native Americans were hunted for bounty by colonists on the frontier.
+The term Redskins is now mostly seen, by Native Americans in particular, as pejorative and offensive, as it is the term that was used for body parts used as "proof of kill" when Native Americans were hunted for bounty by colonists on the frontier.
 There was an American National Football League team named the Washington Redskins until 2020, and "Redskin" is the name of the mascot at the Red Mesa High School on the Navajo Reservation in Teec Nos Pos, Arizona.
 Native Americans have been protesting against the use of these names by non-Natives since the 1970s.

-The National Congress of American Indians (NCAI) maintains that names like Redskins perpetuate negative stereotypes of Native Americans, "Often citing a long held myth by non-Native people that 'Indian' mascots 'honor Native people', American sports businesses such as the NFL's Washington 'Redskins'... continue to profit from harmful stereotypes originated during a time when white superiority and segregation were commonplace."
+The National Congress of American Indians (NCAI) maintains that names like Redskins perpetuate negative stereotypes of Native Americans, "Often citing a long held myth by non-Native people that 'Indian' mascots 'honor Native people', American sports businesses such as the NFL's Washington 'Redskins' ... continue to profit from harmful stereotypes originated during a time when white superiority and segregation were commonplace."